rx-angular/rx-angular/apps/state-demo/src/app/examples/demo-basics/1/Readme.md

 ## Initialize component state

 As `RxState` is empty and thus lazy on initialization, we can decide which and if we put values to state initially.
-We can initialize the state imperatively over `set` or over a observable ant the `cnnect` method.
+We can initialize the state imperatively over `set` or over a observable and the `connect()` method.

 Here we use `set`.
 As initial value we pass the already existing `initComponentState` object.